Copyrighted/TIL/README.md

 ### Django Requirements
 You should have a requirements.txt when using Django.
 It makes it easier to deploy the application by having a list of dependencies.

+### Idempotence and RESTful API's
+What is idempotence?
+The requests you make to a server dont change the resource state of the server.
+ - Post is not idempotent.
+ - GET, PUT, DELETE, HEAD,OPTIONS and TRACE are idempotent.